KohliDev/liota/README.md

   $ sudo pip install liota
 ```

-It requires a Python 2.7 environment already installed.
+It requires a Python 2.7.9+ environment already installed.

+# Getting Started Guide

+Do you have a RaspberryPi and want to try out Liota.
+Please follow the steps in this [tutorial link](/tutorials).

 ## Autostarting Liota Daemon
 For starting liotad.py in background automatically at reboot perform the following steps: